Lullabot/playwright-drupal/README.md

 npx playwright test
 ```

-You should see output similar to this:
+You should see output similar to this.
+If you see JavaScript browser console errors, those are likely Drupal core bugs to investigate and report.

 ```console
 $ ddev playwright test